benhall14/php-calendar/README.md

 Licensed under the MIT license

 # Donate?
-If you find this project helpful or useful in anyway, please consider getting me a cup of coffee - It's really apprechiated :)
+If you find this project helpful or useful in anyway, please consider getting me a cup of coffee - It's really appreciated :)

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/benhall14)